MrMikeuandme/A.I-Tutorials/README.md

 Author : Mr.Mike

 	- This is your README.
 READMEs are where you can communicate what your project is and how to use it.
         - Write your name on line 6, save it, and then head back to GitHub Desktop.

+Date : 26/Aug/2020
+Time : 14:10

+        - Importing Existing Repository as A.I Turotials